This article will help you understand:

 - Negative indicates that the test revealed no evidence of the listed substance.

 - Non-Negative indicates that the test revealed evidence of one or more of the listed substance(s).
-Non-Negative results are submitted to a Medical Review Officer (MRO) for additional processing.

 What if the candidate has questions or disputes?